This information explains a treatment for prostate cancer called active surveillance.

 - A blood test that measures your prostate-specific antigen (PSA) level.
-PSA is a protein made by your prostate gland
+PSA is a normal protein made by your prostate gland

 If you and your doctor have decided that active surveillance is right for you, your doctor will discuss with you which tests you need and how often you need them.
 Below are guidelines for what tests you can expect and when, but it's important to follow the schedule your doctor prescribed for you.

-- DRE and a PSA test every 6 months.
+- DRE and a PSA test every 6 months

-- In some situations, it may be necessary to have your PSA test performed at a lab closer to your home.
+- In some situations, it may be necessary to have your PSA test done at a lab closer to your home.
 If you and your doctor have discussed this option, please fax the results to:

 Dr. ______________________ at _____________________ (fax).